School board membership 101: How to run & get elected

 Serving as a school board member requires significant time and commitment.
 School board roles and responsibilities are vast, and many demand each member’s undivided attention.

-Former educators and parents may seem like obvious choices for school board membership, but anyone who resides in the district may be eligible.
-Before running for a school board, prospective members should ask themselves: Are there specific needs for your community that you would like to see met?
-Do you have a goal to improve student achievement and opportunities?
-Do you have concrete plans for meeting those goals?
+Former educators and parents may seem like obvious choices for school board membership, but typically anyone who resides in the district and is of voting age may be eligible.
+Before running for a school board, prospective members should ask themselves:

-Regardless of each member’s motivations behind running for a school board, their passion must be genuine since it’ll take a lot of time and attention to see through each goal.
+Regardless of each member’s motivations behind running for a school board, their passion must be genuine since it’ll take a lot of time and attention to serve on a school board.

 Who Is Eligible to Run for School Boards?

 To be a school board member, district residents must meet specific qualifications.
-School board requirements can vary between districts — some districts, for example, have term limits, while some don’t.
-Candidates for school board membership should research their state’s school board association to see the complete list of qualifications, as most associations list the complete requirements for their district.
+School board requirements vary between states and districts — some districts, for example, have term limits, while some don’t.
+Candidates for school board membership should research their state’s school board association to see the complete list of qualifications, as most associations list the requirements for their state.

 A school board candidate may be asked to meet the following requirements.

 Before running for a school board, individuals must meet the following qualifications.
-However, qualifications may vary district-to-district, so candidates should check local regulations.
+However, qualifications may vary from district to district, so candidates should check local and state regulations.

 The five typical qualifications for school board are: